The Pride parade in London is taking place on Saturday 6 July.

-Today marks 50 years since it stopped being illegal for two men to be in a relationship in England and Wales.
-It's now seen as a big moment for gay rights.
+Two years ago in the UK, the Pride celebrations were particularly significant as 2017 marked the 50-year anniversary since it stopped being illegal for two men to be in a relationship in England and Wales.

 For hundreds of years, gay people have struggled to be accepted and treated the same as people who are not gay.